hasura/graphql-engine/docs/graphql/core/guides/mysql-preview.rst

   CONTAINER ID IMAGE                 ...
 CREATED STATUS PORTS          ...
   097f58433a2b hasura/graphql-engine ...
 1m ago  Up 1m  8080->8080/tcp ...
-  b0b1aac0508d postgres:12           ...
+  b0b1aac0508d postgres              ...
 1m ago  Up 1m  5432/tcp       ...
-  0a067f202fee mysql:8               ...
-1m ago  Up 1m  3306/tcp       ...

-Step 3: Try out the GraphQL API
+Step 4: Try out the GraphQL API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The console available at ``http://localhost:8080/console`` can be used to try out the generated API.

-The Hasura console currently does not support MySQL (support coming very soon) and hence we will need to manage the database externally as of now.
+The Hasura console currently does not support MySQL (support coming very soon) and hence the database needs to be managed externally as of now. i.e. The ``Data`` section of the console will not display the MySQL tables, etc.

-The console available at ``http://localhost:8080/console`` can be used to try out the generated API though.

 Keep up to date
 ---------------